 From your very first clinical experience, you will be part of the co-teaching model.
 You are paired with a professional teacher from your very first education course through your final experience as a student teacher.
 Parkside has strong partnerships with area schools who open their doors so that you can experience first-hand what it is like to be a teacher in the real world.
 There is no other education program in the state with this unique opportunity for learning.

-Coursework in this program can lead to a license in Elementary Education.
-Teachers with an elementary license are qualified to work as classroom teachers in grades 1-8.
+Coursework in this program can lead to a license in Early Childhood Education.
+Teachers with an early childhood license are qualified to work as classroom teachers for children from birth to age 8.
+Additional employment opportunities can include day care teacher or director, Head Start teacher, or home-based care provider.
 Further education at the graduate level can lead to such careers as school principal, counselor, educational specialist, or instructional program coordinator.

 Frequently Asked Questions

 How do the clinical hours work?

 Teacher candidates (you) work alongside a professional educator (a teacher) to support student learning at area schools.
 Depending upon your major, you will serve clinical hours at different developmental or grade levels.
 Initial EDU courses for all majors require 20 clinical hours per course, which comes out to about two hours a week that you’ll be spending time in a classroom.

 How will I fit clinical hours into my semester schedule?

 By learning and utilizing time management skills, you will be able to work these hours into your semester schedule.
 On average, 20 hours a semester works out to be about two hours per week in the classroom; upper level classes have more required clinical hours, which equates to more hours per week in the classroom.
 This doesn’t include your travel time to and from your clinical placement.
 We recommend keeping one or two mornings a week open so you have this time to go to your school placement to help you complete the required clinical hours.
 The teacher edcuation advisor is available to work with you to learn time management skills.